telerik/fiddler-everywhere-docs/knowledge-base/using-fiddler-pro-dashboard.md

 ---

->important The latest versions of Fiddler Everywhere are now using the unified Telerik system for subscription management.
-The [Fiddler dashboard site](https://dashboard.getfiddler.com) is obsolete and should not be used.
-Please refer to the migration guideline if you want information on migrating your active subscription to https://www.telerik.com.
+>important The latest version of the Fiddler Everywhere application is now using the unified Telerik system for subscription management and the [Fiddler dashboard site](https://dashboard.getfiddler.com) is now obsolete.
+Refer to the migration guidelines for instructions on how to migrate your active subscription to https://www.telerik.com.

 ## Environment